-- Demonstrate the ability to select and use the proper hand tools for a specific automotive repair. - Demonstrate the ability to use diagnostic equipment to analyze engine controls and other subsystems. - Demonstrate the ability to use diagnostic charts, schematics, and meters to analyze faults. - Demonstrate a general proficiency in all eight areas of the Automotive Service Excellence (ASE) Master Certification Standard.
+- Demonstrate the ability to select and use the proper hand tools and equipment for a variety of specific automotive repair tasks. - Demonstrate the ability to use diagnostic equipment to analyze engine controls and other subsystems. - Demonstrate the ability to use diagnostic charts, schematics, and meters to analyze faults. - Demonstrate a general proficiency in areas of the ASE Master Certification Standard: Automobile & Light Truck Certification tests and Automobile Parts Specialist Certification test.